Fast Food (album): Style and artwork

-The album has been considered as a stylistic continuation of her debut album Love Your Dum and Mad (2013) which was seen as reminiscient of Nick Cave and PJ Harvey.
-As said by Jayson Greene in a review for Pitchfork, "while you can’t exactly hear Rid of Me or The Boatman's Call resounding in Fast Food, she shares a certain sea-swept melancholy and a preoccupation with power."
+The album has been considered as a stylistic continuation of her debut album Love Your Dum and Mad (2013) which was seen as reminiscent of Nick Cave and PJ Harvey.
+As said by Jayson Greene in a review for Pitchfork, "while you can't exactly hear Rid of Me or The Boatman's Call resounding in Fast Food, she shares a certain sea-swept melancholy and a preoccupation with power."
 Often described as containing elements of goth music, Fast Food drew additional comparisons to the theatrics of Siouxsie Sioux and the guitar work of the band Interpol, the latter whom Shah has pointed to as a personal favorite.
 Lyrically, as opposed to the preceding album which largely addressed themes of mental health, Fast Food focused more on the positive and negative aspects of relationships.

 Shah spoke of the artwork in an interview with Sammy Maine for Rookie: "I just wanted to portray a sort of femme fatale type character, and I wanted all the artwork on this album to be very coherent.
 So I wanted three very vivid colors to be present – red, blue, and green ...
 I was looking at loads of different artwork and the thing that stood out to me the most were these images from '70s Italian horror films."